shadowhira/Trelloe/README.md

-## About this repo
+## About This Repository

-This repository is a clone of **Trello**, a user-friendly project management tool that employs boards, lists, and cards to streamline task and project organization for individuals and teams.
+This repository is a **clone of Trello**, a user-friendly project management tool that employs boards, lists, and cards to streamline task and project organization for individuals and teams.
 It mimics Trello's flexible and visual approach to task management, facilitating efficient progress tracking and effective collaboration.

 ## Switch Branch